 PADI Open Water Scuba Instructors may teach a broad range of PADI programs from Discover Scuba Diving to Divemaster.

-The Objective of the IDC is to prepare you for the PADI IE (Instructor Examination, a two day evaluative program that tests an Instructor candidate’s teaching ability, dive theory knowledge, skill level, understanding of the PADI system and attitude and professionalism.
-PADI IE’s are standardized and conducted by specially trained PADI Instructor Examiners) and to prepare you for real world teaching after successful completion of the IDC/IE process.
+The Objective of the IDC is to prepare you for the PADI IE (Instructor Examination, a two-day evaluative program that tests an Instructor candidate’s teaching ability, dive theory knowledge, skill level, understanding of the PADI system and attitude and professionalism.
+PADI IE’s are standardised and conducted by specially trained PADI Instructor Examiners) and to prepare you for real world teaching after successful completion of the IDC/IE process.

 What do you need to start?

-- You also need to be an Emergency First Response Instructor, but you can earn this rating during your instructor training.
+• You also need to be an Emergency First Response Instructor, but you can earn this rating free of charge during your instructor training

-Over a minimum of five days, but usually more like seven, the IDC will teach you to conduct all PADI core courses.
-You’ll be able to organise and present information, conduct skill development sessions and control open water dives. basically you become a better public speaker and get really good at demonstrating skills while watching out for student diver safety.
+Over the course of 7 days, the IDC will teach you to conduct all PADI core courses.
+You’ll be able to organise and present information, conduct skill development sessions and control open water and confined water dives.
+You will become a better public speaker and get really good at demonstrating skills whilst watching out for student diver safety.

 Key topics include: